Glas-allt-Shiel: Estate history

 From time immemorial, the land around Loch Muick had been owned by the Mormaer of Mar who later became the Earls of Mar.
-As vassals of the Crown the Bissetts became landlords in the 13th century, followed by the Fraser family.
+As vassals of the Crown, the Bissetts became landlords in the 13th century, followed by the Fraser family.
 In 1351 Sir William Keith, Great Marischal of Scotland, took ownership, followed by the Earls of Huntly, and then Clan Farquharson of Invercauld.
 The silk mercer Sir James McKenzie purchased it as a sporting estate in 1863.
 This estate was formally incorporated into the Balmoral estate by George VI between 1947 and 1951.
-With the Scottish Wildlife Trust the area was established as a nature reserve in 1974, but remaining also as a sporting estate.
+With the Scottish Wildlife Trust, the area was established as a nature reserve in 1974, but it remains also as a sporting estate.